BDC Hamburger Icon

 Consider the following tips for empowering your employees with disabilities:

-• Establish mentoring programs.
-Help employees with disabilities establish mentoring relationships with executives in the organization to help nurture their careers.
-If you have a disabled executive available as a mentor, provide this option, but be flexible.
+• Establish mentoring programs: Help employees with disabilities establish mentoring relationships with executives in the organization to support their career development.
+If an executive with a disability is available and willing to be a mentor, provide this option, but remain flexible.

-• Provide skill-building options.
-If your organization is larger, consider providing skill-building programs.
-If you have a smaller company, consider paying for outside employee skill training.
+• Provide skill-building options: If your organization is larger, consider providing skill-building programs and professional development opportunities.
+If you have a smaller company, consider paying for external skill training.

-• Promote on performance.
-Be clear that all employees will be considered for promotion within the company, and then follow through on that promise.
+• Promote based on performance: Be clear that all employees will be considered for promotion within the company and then follow through on that promise.

-Many large corporations are taking the lead in championing diverse talent:
+Many large corporations are taking the lead in championing diverse talent.
+Consider the following:

 • Bank of America brought together a group of 300 people with intellectual disabilities to create a support services team that manages fulfillment and external clients.